 5 ways to create mistake-based learning environments

-1. SimulationsSimulations provide a snapshot of a programme or an app.
-They allow a user to explore a limited number of designated functions with customizable levels of scaffolding.
-Simulations can either allow newfound knowledge to be put into practice, or offer an opportunity for employees to learn as they go.
+1. SimulationsSimulations are a snapshot of a programme or app.
+They allow users to explore a limited number of designated functions with customizable levels of scaffolding.
+Simulations either allow newfound knowledge to be put into practice, or offer an opportunity for employees to learn as they go.

 Simulations can help learners to discover:

-How to complete important activities using HR programmes.
+How to complete important activities using HR programs.

 An overview of a new app.

 How to navigate the UI of a new product.

 How to resolve errors on machines, such as card payment terminals or mobile phones.

 Sandboxes provide an isolated, secure copy of a website or program, so any tasks performed using it have no effect on the original.
 Data can be copied over from the main site or platform, and, if the data is sensitive or personal, it can be anonymized.
 Sandboxes are typically used to test new pieces of software, but they are being used more and more within Learning and Development.
 They allow learners to engage with a wider variety of functions than a simulation, and are typically used without scaffolding.